fhildeb/lukso-node-guide/6-blockchain-clients/12-automation.md

 ### 6.12.5 Adding Startup Script

-The system service file we're going to create later is able to execute a program and check if the network is online before starting it up.
-However, it's important to understand that these system checks does not necessarily imply that you have a working internet connection!
-It's mainly designed to indicate that the network is set up, which doesn't always guarantee a full-fledged working internet connection.
+The system service file we will create later can execute a program and check if the network is online before starting it up.
+However, it's essential to understand that these **system checks do not necessarily imply that you have a working internet connection**!
+It's mainly designed to indicate that the network is set up, which doesn't always guarantee a full-fledged active internet connection.

-Fr the LUKSO CLI to start up correctly without stalling, an internet connection needs to be established before.
-In case you face a power outage at home, and your node resumes the work before the router could reconnect, you would stil have to manually restart the system service.
+For the LUKSO CLI to start correctly without stalling, an internet connection must be established before starting the clients.
+If you face a power outage at home, and your node resumes work before the router can reconnect, you would still have to restart the system service manually.

-To solve this issue, we can call an external script instead of the CLI directly.
-This script then tries to ping Google first.
-If the node has an external IP and the ping was successful, it will continue to start up the LUKSO CLI.
-If not, it will wait for 1 second and retry to ping Google again until it was successful.
+To solve this issue, we can call an external script instead of starting the CLI directly.
+This script then tries to ping Google first, before continuing the node start.
+If the internet connection is up and could ping Google successful, it will start up the LUKSO CLI.
+If not, it will wait for 1 second and retry to ping Google again until it is successful.

-> The external script will guarantee a healthy startup of the clients
+> The external script will guarantee a healthy startup for the clients.

-First, we are going to create a new file within the same folder as the password file.
+First, we will create a new file within the same folder as the password file.

 ```sh
 vim ./lukso_startup.sh